andykee/notes/python/so-you-think-you-understand-lambdas.md

 What's more, switching the order of ``a`` and ``b`` in ``__freeze_attrs__`` shows that whichever attribute is iterated over last in the ``attrs`` dict comprehension is returned for all frozen attributes.
-I've confirmed this is the case with more than two frozen attributes as well.
-I have no idea why this happens.
-At some point I'll have to dig in to the bytecode to see what is going on behind the scenes.
+I've confirmed this is the case for more than two frozen attributes as well. <ins>**I have no idea why this happens.**</ins> At some point I'll have to dig in to the bytecode to see what is going on behind the scenes.

 In the meantime, I worked around this nonsense by writing a simple closure